salma247/movies-search/README.md

   - [Technologies Used](#technologies-used)

 ## Description
-This is movie search app that uses debounce to delay the search request.
+This is a movie search app that uses debounce to delay the search request.
 It is built with React and TS.
 I built this app to practice using debounce in React by creating a custom hook.

 ## Screenshots
-add gif here
 ![movie-search.gif](./src/assets/React%20App.gif)